wolfgangj/okami/README.md

     [   ...   ]
     [   ...   ]

+We store the end of a definition so that we can easiely display a backtrace (which can be done with the word `backtrace` from `lib/dev.ok`).
+So `;` compiles a call to `exit` and stores the current address in the end address of the last definition.

 Unfortunatly, the builtin words are currently in a separate dictionary.
 So far I failed to create a linker script for GNU ld that makes a unified dictionary work.
 This will be easy to fix with our own assembler, though.